rozek/banglejs-2-hollow-clock-hands/README.md

 draws (optionally filled) hollow hands for an analog clock on a Bangle.js 2

 This module draws (optionally filled) hollow hands (with a small bolt in the center) for an analog clock running on a [Bangle.js 2](https://www.espruino.com/Bangle.js2).
+They are based on an idea of forum user [HughB](http://forum.espruino.com/profiles/167235/) (see [this discussion](http://forum.espruino.com/conversations/371242/))

 ![](Demo.png)